shiratech-solutions/NodeRedGW/README.md

-This project contains a javascript parser for the binary data sent/received from the iCOMOX.
+This project contains a NodeRed node for parsing the iCOMOX binary data sent/received from the iCOMOX.

-The parser node registers an instance of the parser in the global context as "iCOMOX", See comments on how to use in iCOMOXParser.js file/iCOMOXParser.json
+If you require a standalone javascript file,  use parser in lib/iCOMOXParser.js (Instrcutions in file comments and Test.js file)

 Prerequisites:
 1 - NPM installed
 2 - NodeJS installed (Tested on v12.18.3)
-3 - Mosquitto broker (More information in the iCOMOX user manual) 4 - iCOMOX with FW version 2.8.3 and up (To send data) 5 - Node Red installed (To install using npm: npm install -g --unsafe-perm node-red ) 6 - For IoT Central exmaple, Install:
+3 - Mosquitto broker (More information in the iCOMOX user manual)
+	*Note: Make sure the mosquitto app is not blocked by a firewall 4 - iCOMOX with FW version 2.8.3 and up (To send data) 5 - Node Red installed (To install using npm: npm install -g --unsafe-perm node-red )
-	IoT Central bridge: 	npm install node-red-contrib-azure-iotc-bridge
-	Azure IoT central node: npm install node-red-contrib-azure-iot-central

 To run node-red:
 1 - Run from command line: node-red
 2 - Connect using browser: http://127.0.0.1:1880/

+Installing the iCOMOX-Parser node
+1 - Install node to .node-red folder
+	In Windows: C:%HOMEPATH%\.node-red  (Can run install.bat file) In Linux: ~/.node-red
+2 - Restart node-red - You should see the node added under the "Shiratech" category 3 - To use - simply connect the node to an incoming iCOMOX binary message or outgoing JSON message, see Examples folder.

+Examples:

+iCOMOX simple Example:
+1 - Import Examples/iCOMOX_Example.json
+The Example shows all different JSON inputs to the parser and outputs from the iCOMOX

+IoT Central Example:
+1 - Install IoT Central bridge: 	npm install node-red-contrib-azure-iotc-bridge 2 - Install Azure IoT central node: npm install node-red-contrib-azure-iot-central 3 - Import Examples/iCOMOX_IoT_Central.json
+4 - In Azure IoT central node - fill in ScopeID, Device ID and Primary Key.
+5 - In IoT Central bridge -  fill in ID Scope and SAS Token (Application token) The example sends reports information to IoT Central and receives commands for one device.

+Note: A device with the correct JSON format should be created in the IoT central cloud.

+Mindsphere Example:
+1 - install Mindconnect node : npm install @mindconnect/node-red-contrib-mindconnect
+2 - Import Examples/iCOMOX_Mindsphere.json
+3 - In Mindconnect node - fill in Shared secret field.
+4 - Update the conversion table according to your DataPointID
+Note: A device with the correct JSON format should be created in the Mindsphere cloud.

 To test mosquitto: